lauraperge/blackbox-trading-CNN/README.md

 * **data-check-and-prep** uses prewritten modules (See utils) to preliminarily check/modify the data, label and transform it to be ready for the CNN.
 It visualizes the input/output data and labelling.
 Its input is any raw dataset from the data or via API, its output goes into data/cnn_input/ and serves as input for the CNN notebooks.

-* **CNN-trial-version** is the first working version of a tensorflow CNN model with a test dataset and single color channel.
+* **CNN-trial-version** is the first (working - TO BE TESTED) version of a tensorflow CNN model with a test dataset and single color channel.
 It is not optimized or enhanced. input data is the output of data-check-and-prep

 * **CNN-trial-version-multiple color channels** is the first working version of a tensorflow CNN model with a test dataset and multiple color channels.
 It is not optimized or enhanced. input data is the output of data-check-and-prep